Char-Hunt/Learning-Info-Sec/README.md

 ### Hi there 👋 Hi | Hello | bonjour | こんにちは | ሰላም | नमस्कार | kamusta na | Mālō | ஹலோ | Hola | Hallo | مرحبا
 Continuous learning and collaboration are the basic tenets of my security awareness philosophy.

-## As a Cybersecurity Practioner, I evaluate risk assessments at a system level, focusing on process, control, monitoring or incident response and recovery activities.
-My focus is technical support engineering and management with emphasis on customer problem resolution, compliance, governance and risk.
+## As a Cybersecurity Practioner, I evaluate risk assessments at a system level, focusing on process, controls, monitoring or incident response and recovery activities.
+My emphasis is ITSM and enginerring with an eye toward customer problem resolution, compliance, governance and risk.

 - 🔭 I’m currently working on InfoSec, IT Security and Cybersecurity.
 - 🌱 I’m currently learning python, linux for SOC, ML, and IAM.